Painted Wolf Foundation

 - Show potential for transformational change rather than incremental improvements

-- Proven track record (for established organizations) OR clear potential and energy (for fledgling organizations)
+- Proven track record (for established organisations) OR clear potential and energy (for fledgling organisations)

 - Strong management structures